TheYorouzoya/nand2tetris/README.md

 Think of our stream of tokens as a queue.
 The `currentToken` variable always stores the current token in the queue.
 The `advance()` method advances the queue to the next token, updating the value of `currentToken`.
 The compilation engine effectively calls `advance()` and `compileCurrentToken()` repeatedly until there are no more tokens left in the queue.

 `compileCurrentToken()` simply looks at the `currentToken` and calls the appropriate compilation subroutine.
 There are dedicated subroutines for each of the composite types.
-Just like how these composite types can be recursive and can contain nested levels of other types, our dedicated subroutines also call one other in such manner.
+Just like how these composite types can be recursive and can contain nested levels of other types, our dedicated subroutines also call one another in such manner.

 This way, our function calls would map directly onto the syntax tree, meaning we are effectively generating and parsing the tree at the same time.
 For the above example, the calling chain would look liks this: